GoPavel/any_iterator_cpp/README.md

 # any_iterator_cpp
-Implementation type erasure on C++ for interator.
+Implementation type erasure on C++ for iterator.

 Point of implementation:
 - save alignment